Anyma6/versenavigator/README.md

 - [Star Citizen Academy](https://www.starcitizen.academy/) - Academy for pilots and detailed guides.
 - [Star Citizen Wiki](https://starcitizen.tools/) - Partner for official game information.

-If you’d like to become a partner and have your site or organization listed here, contact us by opening an **Issue** or sending a **pull request**.
+If you'd like to become a partner and have your site or organization listed here, please visit the [Partners](Partners.md) page

 ---